 Since 2003, a Living Treasure Award has been offered each year to coincide with celebrations on International Women’s Day.
 All women over 16 years of age are invited to apply.
-Nominations are sought from the shires of Capricornia.
-Personal qualities and attributes such as capacity and capability to achieve, capacity to inspire and influence others by one’s achievements and capacity to bring about change for a group, community, town, city, region or state are sought in nominees to be considered as a Zonta Living Treasure.
+Nominations are sought from the shires of Rockhampton and Livingstone.
+Personal qualities and attributes such as capacity and capability to achieve, capacity to inspire, empower and influence others by one’s achievements and capacity to bring about change for a group, community, town, city, region are sought in nominees to be considered as a Zonta Living Treasure.
 Sponsorship is usually sought from business to fund the award.

 In 2001, the club adopted the service project of making and supplying Breast Care Cushions to the local Breast Care Nurse for distribution, free of charge, to patients undergoing breast surgery in hospitals.
 The cushions provide comfort in the post-operative phase.
 The Zonta Breast Care Cushion project was initiated by the Zonta Club of Botany Bay NSW in 1995.
 The project was adopted by other Zonta Clubs throughout Australia progressively from 2000 and by early 2008 the tally of cushions made nationwide was approximately 46,500 cushions.
 The project has also been adopted by Zonta Clubs around the world since being showcased at the Zonta International Convention in Melbourne in 2006.
 The project has been active in places as far flung as Germany, Canada, the USA, New Zealand and Macedonia.
 Throughout the year Zonta Clubs hold sewing bees to make these sought-after cushions.
 Approximately 120 cushions are made yearly by Rockhampton Zontians.